Yes, Your Smart TV is Spying On You (here's how to stop it)

 Check the settings to see if these features can be disabled on your TV.
 Or if you can find the camera on the face of your smart TV, a piece of black tape can be used to cover it.

-In closing, here are a few more tips to boost the privacy and security of your smart TV.
-Find out what kinds of data your specific model is collecting, what is done with that data, and how you can limit that.
+• Find out what kinds of data your specific model is collecting, what is done with that data, and how you can limit that.
 This information should be in your manual, or on the vendor's website.
-Don’t rely on factory settings.
-Explore the privacy settings on your set, and change any default passwords if you can.
-Check the manufacturer's website to see if there are any updates or security patches that can be applied.
+Search online for your TV's model number and the word “privacy.”

 Your thoughts on this topic are welcome.
 Are you concerned about your smart TV spying on you?
 Tell me what think, and what you've done about it.
 Post your comment or question below...